 functor but an applicative functor.
 This means that we can apply

-functions already within the context (like b -> (Char, b)
+functions already within the context (like b -> (Char, b)!) to values

 (<*>) :: Applicative f => f (a -> b) -> f a -> f b